knosmos/brownian/posts/a-relentless-ticking/index.md

 In that final sunset, as the dust was blown away into oblivion, the planet broke apart into three, four, then fifteen sections.
 The clock, still ticking, was thrown upward by a jet of debris.
 It spun slowly in the vacuum of space, and its hands ticked once more as it was vaporized by a bright, burning glow.

-Yet time marched on:

-a silent rhythm for no one to hear.
+Yet time marched on, a silent rhythm for no one to hear.

-The eternal stars won’t last forever.
+Even the eternal stars won’t last forever.

-Neither will we.